-First, it’s no secret that Commander Chris Hadfield returned to Earth last night after five months at the International Space Station, and people claim he’s made space travel cool for legions of now-aspiring little astronauts through his social media coverage of the mission.
+First, it’s no secret that Commander Chris Hadfield returned to Earth in May after five months at the International Space Station, and people claim he’s made space travel cool for legions of now-aspiring little astronauts through his social media coverage of the mission.

-On top of that, roughly 80,000 people from more than 100 countries have already applied to score a one-way ticket to Mars through the Mars One Project.
+On top of that, more than 200,000 people from more than 100 countries applied to score a one-way ticket to Mars through the Mars One Project.
 It will be partially funded though private investors, so you might want to consider telling space-lover clients about that particular out-of-this-world investment.

 In the meantime, though, ask these clients if they’ve ever wondered what a space suit is worth, especially if it’s one in which the first men on the moon took a giant leap for mankind.

 The answer?
 The two suits, worn by astronauts Neil Armstrong and Buzz Aldrin, are both in museums and have an estimated price tag of $25 million each.

 However, there’s another weighty piece of Apollo memorabilia to consider: a NASA flight suit worn by Michael Collins after his recovery from the Apollo 11 mission, where he orbited the moon for 48 minutes aboard Columbia.